 Ritual Form in the Zendo

-Entering the Zendo: When we enter the zendo, we pause and make a standing bow with our palms together towards the center of the room.
+When we enter the zendo, make a standing bow with palms together toward the center of the room.
 This is a recognition of putting aside the distraction in our minds and entering sacred space.

-At your cushion: When you approach your cushion, make another standing bow, then turn and bow again to the seat across from you, even if no one is sitting there at the time.
-When you are seated, and someone sits across from you and bows, you return their bow in respect and greeting.
+When you approach your cushion, make a standing bow, then turn and bow again to the seat across from you, even if no one is sitting there at the time.
+When you are seated and someone sits across from you and bows, you return their bow in respect and greeting.
 Whenever we leave our cushions after sitting, its customary to brush off the surface of the zabuton and fluff the zafu in consideration of the next practitioner who will use them.